-CyberKnife® works the same way as all other forms of radiation treatment in that it does not remove the tumour or lesion, but it interrupts the DNA of the tumour cells so the lose their ability to reproduce.
+CyberKnife® works the same way as all other forms of radiation treatment in that it does not remove the tumour or lesion, but it interrupts the DNA of the tumour cells so they then lose their ability to reproduce.

-With lesions such as arteriovenous malformations (AVMs, a tangle of blood vessels in the brain), radiosurgery causes the blood vessels to thicken and close off.
-The shrinking of a tumour or closing of a vessel occurs over time.
+Lesions such as arteriovenous malformations (AVMs, a tangle of blood vessels in the brain), radiosurgery causes the blood vessels to thicken and close off.
+The shrinking of a tumour or closing off of a vessel occurs over a period of time.
 For benign tumours and vessels, this will usually be 18 months to 2 years.
-For malignant and metastatic cancers, results may be seen as soon as a couple of months, as these cells are faster growing.
+For malignant and metastatic cancers, results may be seen as soon as a couple of months as these cells are faster growing.

-The CyberKnife® system is an improvement on other radiosurgery techniques in that it is able to achieve a high level of accuracy without the need for stereotactic frames.
-To keep your head still for treatment, a mask will be made for you at your CT (computer tomography) planning appointment.
+The CyberKnife® System is an improvement on other radiosurgery techniques in that it is able to achieve a high level of accuracy without the need for stereotactic frames.
+To keep your head still for treatment, a mask will be made for you at your CT Planning appointment.

-Pre-treatment preparation
+Pre-treatment preparations

-In preparation for CyberKnife® treatment you may be required to have CT (computer tomography) and MRI (magnetic resonance imaging) scans.
+In preparation for CyberKnife® treatment you may be required to have CT and MRI scans and a blood test.
+If these are required, you will be advised and necessary appointments will be made.

-CT planning appointment
+CyberKnife® CT planning appointment

-The CT planning scan will enable a customised treatment plan to be formulated by a team that includes your doctor, CyberKnife® radiation therapist and medical physicist.
+The CT planning scan will enable a customised treatment plan to be formulated by a team that includes your Doctor, CyberKnife® Radiation Therapist and Medical Physicist.
 This takes approximately 1-2 weeks.